-In this episode of Trial Lawyer Nation, Michael talks with his law partner Malorie Peacock to discuss his recent virtual seminar, Cowen’s Big Rig Boot Camp.
+In this Trial Lawyer Nation podcast, Michael talks with his law partner Malorie Peacock to discuss his recent virtual seminar, Cowen’s Big Rig Boot Camp.
 They draw parallels between the seminar and the courtroom, including utilizing camera angles through Zoom, energy management, and how to use slides and graphics effectively.
 Michael also shares a sneak peek inside his upcoming Trial Guides book on trucking law.

 The episode begins with a brief overview of what Cowen’s Big Rig Boot Camp looked like in 2020.
 While it remained a 6-hour trucking seminar, it was done entirely virtually.
 Michael describes the multitude of tactics he used to keep the audience engaged, which included celebrity appearances and surprising attendees with actor and comedian David Koechner live.

 He notes one of the biggest engagement factors was the use of multiple camera angles and a professional AV crew.
 Through this, he was able to stand for the presentation and use hand gestures naturally.
 Malorie and Michael draw parallels between this and a Zoom hearing or trial and agree they’d like to find a way to stand while conducting Zoom hearings.
 Michael goes as far as to say he’d like to set up a Zoom “studio” in the office in the future, and says he would even hire a professional AV crew again if he had a very big hearing or a virtual trial.